LibertyDSNP/spec/pages/Archivists/Format.md

 ### `batchID`

 * bytes32
-* the keccak-256 hash of content stored at the URI referenced in this batch.
+* the keccak-256 hash of content stored at the URL referenced in this batch.

 ### `blockHeight`